Content start here

 “I couldn’t be more honored to join this distinguished group of law scholars from across the globe,” Simkovic said.
 “I look forward to contributing to the organization’s mission and learning from my esteemed colleagues.”

 Simkovic joins 74 other research members in this year’s cohort for work related to corporate governance.
 The professor’s research focuses on the intersection of law and finance, with an emphasis on credit markets, financial regulation and taxation.
-He and his fellow scholars went through a selection process overseen by a committee of renowned scholars, chaired by Professor Jens Dammann, Professor of Law at The University of Texas.
+He and his fellow scholars went through a selection process overseen by a committee of renowned scholars, chaired by Professor Jens Dammann, Professor of Law at the University of Texas.

 “ECGI is a unique network of researchers from around the world combining the best scholars from finance and law,” Dammann said.
 “These new appointments will bring additional insight and energy to an already thriving community.
 Their work will provide value for everyone following the latest corporate governance developments and we warmly welcome them to ECGI.”